phalcon/incubator/README.md

 # Phalcon Incubator

-Phalcon PHP is a web framework delivered as a C extension providing high performance and lower resource consumption.
+Phalcon is a web framework delivered as a C extension providing high performance and lower resource consumption.

 This is a repository to publish/share/experimient with new adapters, prototypes or functionality that potentially can be incorporated to the C-framework.

 Also we welcome submissions from the community of snippets that could extend the framework more.

 The code in this repository is written in PHP.